 5. We offer exceptional customer support; and

 6. Our team has many years of experience supplying barcodes to customers in the UK & Europe

-No, you will never have to pay any future fees (all of our prices are one-off, we do not charge annual renewal or membership fees).
-Our barcodes originally come from UCC* (now known as GS1-US).
-Back in the 1990s, UCC started allocating barcode numbers to companies in the USA.
-Ownership of the barcodes was transferred from GS1 to the individual companies.
-It was only later that the GS1 company decided to retain ownership of their remaining barcode numbers by merely selling ‘licenses’ to companies (the licenses gave the companies the right to use their barcodes for a certain period of time).
 Effectively, GS1 started charging annual membership fees to companies for the right to continue to use their barcode numbers.
 The barcodes came from the original block of barcode numbers that GS1 gave away to companies in the USA (before they started charging membership fees).
-For this reason, our company can own our barcode numbers completely – without having to pay ongoing membership fees to a Global Standards Body.
-This benefit is passed on to our customers – we will never charge any membership fees for the barcodes we sell.
+For this reason, our company can own our barcode numbers completely without having ongoing membership fees to a Global Standards Body.
+This benefit is passed on to our customers.
+We will never charge any membership fees for the barcodes we sell.
 All of our barcodes are available for a one-off purchase price, and there are no future fees.